 Strong Relationships Drive Success

-My first experience with this tool was when I attended a three-month Change Leadership Program at Stanford’s d.school five years ago.
-Since then, I adopted as a critical tool for team development and personal growth workshops.
+My first experience with this tool was when I attended a three-month Change Leadership Program at Stanford’s d.school over five years ago.
+It was originally designed by SY Partners SF.
+I’ve adopted it as a critical tool for team development and personal growth workshops.

 - Print a copy of the Map Your Relationships canvas (see image above).